Food Science (8251.3)

 McWilliams, M. Foods: Experimental Perspectives, 7th Edn (Pearson New International Edition), New York: Pearson Prentice Hall.
 2014.(Library Reference number: TX531.M38.2008 and TX531.M38.2012)

-The text can be purchased (it is not an essential requirement to purchase it).
-Bookshop on campus for approximately $120.
+The text can be purchased (it is not an essential requirement to purchase it) for approximately $120.
 Copies of the McWilliams textbook (6th edition that is also suitable for this unit) will also be available on short loans in the library (Library Reference number: TX531.M38.2008 and TX531.M38.2012).
 Students will be directed to additional readings on e-reserve as required.
 E-reserve can be accessed from the Unit Canvas site.

 Several websites will be used regularily during the teaching of this unit.
 Infromation on these websites can be found on the units Canvas site.